hypertrack/ridesharing-android/README.md

-# Ridesharing driver & rider apps using HyperTrack SDK
+# Build ridesharing driver & rider apps using HyperTrack SDKs

 <p align="center">👉 <a href="https://github.com/hypertrack/ridesharing-ios">Looking for the iOS version?</a></p>